 Almost 2 billion Instagram accounts use the stories feature on a daily basis.
 It’s a great way for users to experience real-time content from businesses, celebrities, influencers, and even their friends and family.

 From a business standpoint, Instagram stories can show a more personal side that often gets a positive response.
 Stories are one of the best ways to increase engagement on Instagram.
 Most people on social media want to have a conversation, rather than view a thousand advertisements each day.

-If you’re already using Instagram stories, you’re ahead of the game.
+If you’re already using Instagram stories, then great.
 But, adding to your stories each day isn’t enough.
-You could be using the feature as a way to engage with your current audience, start more conversations, and draw in more potential followers.
+You could be using the feature as a way to increase Instagram engagement, by engaging with your current audience, starting more conversations, and drawing in more potential followers.

 So how to increase engagement on Instagram and how can you make sure you’re using Instagram stories to its fullest?
 Read on to learn all the tips and tricks.

 Follow Your Own Trends